Harshchalla/Sunhack/README.md

 - We tried extending our project such that the video auto suggests emoji's or mask, based on the person's face.
 For example, if the person is wearing shades, they would have the 😎 emoji, or if the person is blushing they would have 😊 emoji.
 On some research, we found a way to manually find the significant face landmarks so that we can find the emoji.
 We decided to discard the idea since it lacked accuracy and would be too time-consuming, which wasn't feasible within the hackathon's time constraints.

 ## Accomplishments that we're proud of
 - Building for Social Cause, preventing identity theft.
+Sharing children's images online makes them vulnerable to exploitation or abuse, as predators may target their digital footprint.

 - Successfully delivering what we initially thought of, and meeting our requirements.